 In the meantime, Cuyler Cook’s boat had capsized, and after trying in vain to cling to the vessel, he set out for the pier.
 Battered by large waves, Cook was eventually taken under and drowned.
 Phillips was stranded at the beacon all night until a lifeboat reached him the next day.
 As the lake was still turbulent, the rescuers threw Phillips a line to tie about his waist, and after he jumped into the water, they pulled him to safety.
 The inscription on Cook’s gravestone reads:

 Cook’s wasn’t the only death associated with the lighthouse.
-The body of Keeper John Stephenson was found in the river on December 1, 1869, and there were “suspicions of foul play.”
+The body of Keeper John Stephenson was found in the river over a decade later, and there were “suspicions of foul play.”

 A new brick keeper’s dwelling was built adjacent to the old sandstone tower in 1863.
 This two-story residence with its eight rooms was a considerable upgrade from its predecessor.
 A cast-iron tower was established on the west pier on November 5, 1880, and on February 21, 1881, Charlotte-Genesee Lighthouse was discontinued.
 In 1884, the lantern room and fourth-order L. Sautter lens atop the old stone lighthouse were removed and installed atop a wooden beacon newly erected on the western pier.
 This new thirty-one-foot-tall lighthouse went into operation on April 1, 1884, and the existing elevated walkway was extended 270 feet to reach it.
 The four-year-old iron tower was taken down in 1885 and transferred to Cleveland, where it was installed on the breakwater.